KirstenAli/fortress/README.md

 ## Accessing the JWT

 After configuring Fortress, it becomes necessary to include a JSON Web Token (JWT) in the request header when attempting to access secure endpoints.
-The issuing, storing, and validating of the JWT is seamlessly handled by Fortress in the background.
+The issuing, storing, and validation of the JWT is seamlessly handled by Fortress in the background.
 You can access and utilize the JWT as follows:

 ```javascript
 const token = localStorage.getItem('access_token');